Master of Arts in Education – Language, Literacy, and Technology

 Degree Description:

 WSU offers two masters degree programs in Language, Literacy and Technology.
-The non-thesis Ed.M. degree is a masters degree focused on practitioner-based model.
-Its purpose is to develop teachers’ or other professionals’ knowledge and skills.
-The M.A. degree research-based masters program designed for students who wish to focus on educational research in literacy and who may pursue a doctoral degree.
-The M.A. degree requires a thesis.
+These degrees combines two areas of focus, English Language Learners (ELL) and Literacy Education, and integrates education technology.
+While the non-thesis Ed.M. degree is a masters degree focused on practitioner-based model with its purpose to develop teachers’ or other professionals’ knowledge and skills.
+On the there hand the thesis M.A. degree research-based masters program is designed for students who wish to focus on educational research in literacy or ELL and who may pursue a doctoral degree.
+This information is for the M.A. degree.

 Admission Requirements: